 - Your ticket to the Jewish Quarter includes the Jewish Historical Museum (with its fascinating Children's Museum), the Portuguese Synagogue and the Hollandsche Schouwburg (National Holocaust Memorial)

-- Learn the importance of Jews in the Netherlands, plus past and present Jewish traditions, via a range of temporary and permanent exhibitions
+- Learn the importance of Jewish people in the Netherlands, plus past and present Jewish traditions, via a range of temporary and permanent exhibitions

 - Wander all attractions in the area and see photos, virtual encounters, and videos to get insight into the Jewish way of life

 Amsterdam's Jewish Historical Quarter is less than one square kilometer, but dense with monuments, synagogues, and history.
 There's the stately Portuguese Synagogue, the fascinating Jewish Historical Museum, the engaging Children's Museum, the informative Holocaust Museum, and the moving Hollandsche Schouwburg (National Holocaust Memorial).
 This ticket gets you access to all of the above.

 Not far from Amsterdam's Waterlooplein flea market, the Jewish Cultural Quarter sits nestled in the leafy Plantage district.
 It features a number of significant sites worth seeing.
 Make a day (or half-day) of wandering this area.

 The Jewish Historical Museum is spread throughout four monumental synagogues.
 The permanent exhibitions tell the story of Jewish culture and history in the Netherlands.
-One part of it - the Children's Museum - is set up as a home of the a typical Jewish family.
+One part of it - the Children's Museum - is set up as the home of a typical Jewish family.
 Learn about the daily life of the Hollander family as you (and your young ones) follow your lively guide Max the Matzo around.

 Directly opposite the Jewish Historical Museum is the stunning 17th century Portuguese Synagogue.
 Unassuming on the outside, the interior of this holy place is stunning - and still used for services today.
 The nearby National Holocaust Museum presents a range of historical exhibitions and events, including authentic objects and personal accounts.

 No trip here is complete without a visit to the Hollandsche Schouwburg (now the National Holocaust Memorial).
 This is where Jews were processed before deportation to concentration camps.
 A monument and memorial room here pay tribute to their memory.

 Show your smartphone ticket at the cash register of the Jewish Historical Museum, Portuguese Synagogue or the National Holocaust Memorial.